yannickmoy/SPARKrobustX/README.md

 To run the experiment, execute the script ``run_and_compare.py`` on the description of your project.
 You need a version of Python3 >= 3.5

+GNATprove is run with all combination of provers among Alt-Ergo, CVC4 and Z3, with all three versions of GNATprove found in GNAT Community 2018, 2019 and 2020.
+The following switches are passed on the command-line and take precedence over switches found in the project file:

+- ``--timeout=60`` - 60 seconds timeout for each proof attempt

+- ``--steps=0`` - prover steps are not used (which makes the experiment not strictly deterministic, but using timeout is a better measure of effort across provers/versions)

+- ``--no-counterexample`` - do not call provers to generate counterexamples

+- ``--report=statistics`` - give detailed statistics in terms of maximum time/steps used for proving each check

 Results of the GNATprove runs are stored under the ``results`` subdirectory, by default under the current directory, or when ``--output`` switch is used under that user-defined directory.